adamRohde/digitalclock/README.md

 # digitalclock
 digital clock using html, css and js.
+Tells both 12 and 24 hour time.